Rojomon/about/_posts/2022-08-20-coding-is-not-for-you.md

     <li>The fourth day is about the proper Python way to write code and our final project &rarr; I can no longer make sense of anything</li>
 </ul>

 By now it’s Friday evening and the Python class has ended.
-I copy the learning-materials to my personal PC.
+I copy the learning materials to my personal PC.
 It’s all over and I might even get a Certificate of Completion.
 It’s just that… part of me is restless.
 Is this really for me?
 Do I have to be a genius?
 What does it take to learn how to code?
 These thoughts torment me all weekend.

 Monday comes along, and it’s by no means a Blue Monday.
 It’s my new start in life!
 After work I spend my whole evening researching what it takes to become a programmer.
 I stumble on so much online information, I’m bamboozled, but excited and filled with purpose.
 I know my goal now and I will get to the bottom of this.
 One of the YouTube videos starts with the message: “However, [Dr. Chuck](https://www.dr-chuck.com/) is probably best known for having [the largest Python course in the world](https://youtu.be/z3o6yEzcnLc?t=39).
 His course [Python for Everybod](https://www.coursera.org/specializations/python) on Coursera has 2.4 million students!”.
 As of now, his course has 3.5 million students.
 I watch the video until the end, the fog clears.
 I know what I have to do from here onwards.
 Thank you [David Bombal](https://www.youtube.com/c/DavidBombal) for hosting [Dr. Chuck](https://www.dr-chuck.com/) on your channel.